THE CORTEX COLLECTIVE PHILOSOPHY

 I wish more professionals felt comfortable becoming curious before becoming corrective.

+Behaviour makes far more sense when viewed in context.
 I rarely find myself wondering what is wrong with a person.
 I am much more interested in understanding what is happening around them, what demands are being placed upon them, what supports may be missing and whether their behaviour might be communicating something important.
+Over the years, I have become increasingly aware of how often neurodivergent people are viewed through lenses of behaviour, compliance, performance or productivity.
+Whilst these things can provide useful information, they rarely tell the whole story.

 I wish more professionals understood the cumulative impact of chronic misunderstanding.

 Many neurodivergent people have spent years adapting to environments that were never designed with them in mind.
 By the time they arrive in our offices, classrooms or services, they may already be carrying significant shame, exhaustion, self-doubt and anxiety.
+What can sometimes look like resistance, avoidance, disengagement or a lack of motivation may have far more to do with previous experiences than a lack of willingness to participate.

 I wish more professionals understood that high achievement does not necessarily mean a person is coping.

 Some of the individuals who appear the most capable on the surface may be carrying extraordinary levels of stress underneath.
+Success can hide struggle in much the same way that compliance can hide distress.
+When outcomes become the primary focus, it is easy to overlook the effort, exhaustion and adaptation required to achieve them.

-I wish more professionals understood the power of helping someone feel genuinely seen.
+Perhaps more than anything else, I wish more professionals understood the power of helping someone feel genuinely seen.

+Many neurodivergent people spend years feeling analysed, interpreted or spoken about.
 They become accustomed to having their experiences explained through frameworks created by others.
+Whilst these frameworks can be useful, they are never a substitute for listening.

-In my experience, some of the most meaningful moments in support occur when a person feels understood rather than assessed, heard rather than interpreted and accepted rather than corrected.
+In my experience, some of the most meaningful moments in support occur when a person feels understood rather than assessed, heard rather than interpreted, and accepted rather than corrected.

 Sometimes the most valuable thing we can offer another human being is not an intervention, strategy or explanation.